What is ultrafiltration?

 Your scheduled treatment will last about eight hours.
 The average fluid removal rate is 250 ml/hr, or about half a pound an hour.
 Most patients will be able to go home after the treatment is completed.
 Some patients will require more than one day of treatment, depending on how much fluid needs to be removed.
 This will be discussed and scheduled for you prior to the ultrafiltration procedure.

 The rate of fluid removal can be adjusted so that extra fluid is slowly removed without upsetting your heart rate, blood pressure or body chemicals (e.g. sodium, chloride, potassium).

 You may notice that you feel better right away, or it may take some time.
 This depends on your health condition and how much extra fluid needs to be removed.
 Although the risks for this treatment are low, if you feel dizzy, nauseated, have pain/bruising at the site or experience any unusual symptoms during your treatment, tell the nurse immediately.

 After your procedure

 All patients will be assessed by a physician during their treatment with recommendations for follow-up given at that time.
-Follow-up may include: additional treatments, a follow-up appointment with a nurse practitioner within one-two weeks or routine follow-up as needed.
+Follow-up may include additional treatments, a follow-up appointment with a nurse practitioner within one to two weeks, or routine follow-up as needed.

 After treatment, the catheters may be removed or left in place for future treatments.
 If the catheters are removed, a bandage will be placed over the site.
-If you experience any bleeding once you are home, put some pressure at site.
+If you experience any bleeding once you are home, put some pressure at the site.
 If bleeding persists, go to your local emergency room.
-Call your doctor if you have signs of infection, little or no urine production or if you feel light headed.
+Call your doctor if you have signs of infection, little or no urine production, or if you feel light-headed.